-Dual credit students enrolled in this asynchronous online course are expected to follow the attached schedule and participate and contribute daily and weekly.
+Students enrolled in this asynchronous online course are expected to follow the attached schedule and participate and contribute daily.
 An online course requires more time commitment than a face-to-face course and reliable access to a computer.
 Technical issues from computer problems to poor Internet connectivity are not accepted as an excuse for missed or late assignments.
-Communication with your instructor and classmates is vital for this course and you must access and check your MCC email (or Midway ISD or personal email where available) and the D2L Brightspace interface daily.
+Communication with your instructor and classmates is vital for this course and you must access and check your MCC email and the D2L Brightspace interface daily.
 Be sure to keep up with all readings and assignments in the course.
 If you encounter any difficulties, it is your responsibility to contact your instructor.